Shutter Island (film): Music

-Shutter Island: Music from the Motion Picture was released on February 2, 2010, by Rhino Records.
 The film does not have an original score.
 Instead, Scorsese's longtime collaborator Robbie Robertson created an ensemble of previously recorded material to use in the film.
+Shutter Island: Music from the Motion Picture was released on February 2, 2010, by Rhino Records.

 According to a statement on Paramount's website: "The collection of modern classical music [on the soundtrack album] was hand-selected by Robertson, who is proud of its scope and sound.
 'This may be the most outrageous and beautiful soundtrack I've ever heard.'
 [Robertson stated]."